ostamand/continuous-control/report.md

 ## Further work

-- Use a deeper network
+- Use a deeper network.
-- Use a fully connected layer to model the standard deviation the actor (in the current implementation the deviation is a scalar not function of the state)
+- Use a fully connected layer to model the standard deviation of the actor (in the current implementation, the deviation is a scalar not function of the state).
-- Use some form of curiosity to favorize exploration ([link](https://arxiv.org/abs/1808.04355))
+- Use some form of curiosity to favorize exploration ([link](https://arxiv.org/abs/1808.04355)).